sindresorhus/ky/readme.md

 - `progress` is an object with these properties:
   - `percent` is a number between 0 and 1 representing the progress percentage.
   - `transferredBytes` is the number of bytes transferred so far.
   - `totalBytes` is the total number of bytes to be transferred.
-This is an estimate and may be 0 if the total size cannot be determined.
+This is an estimate and may be 0 for an empty transfer or when the total size cannot be determined.
 - `chunk` is an instance of `Uint8Array` containing the data that was received.
-Note: It's empty for the first call.
+When an empty response body stream completes, the callback receives an empty chunk.

 ```js
 import ky from 'ky';